There’s a strong chance there’s something in your closet right now that you aren’t totally in love with.

 2. Compost Your Natural Clothes

-If some of your unwanted items are made of completely biodegradable materials, they can be composted pretty easily.
-Some biodegradable fabrics include cotton, wool, linen, hemp, and silk.
 Make sure they aren’t mixed with any man-made fabrics, like polyester and rayon.
 Shred them really thin and remove any parts that aren’t compostable, like zippers or buttons.
-Then, get composting!
+Then, get to composting!

 3. Resell Them

 If you’re looking to make some cash while decluttering your closet, this is your best option.
 There are many ways to sell your clothing, especially online.
 Online consignment shops like ThredUP send you a kit to put your clothing items in, and they’ll pay you once your items sell on their website.

 Other popular apps, such as Poshmark and Depop, allow you to open up your own page dedicated to showcasing and selling clothes.
 Some platforms may take a portion of the pay, but it’s still a great option for making sure your clothes go to someone who truly wants them.